HESHAM22155/Supply-Chain-Analysis-Depi/README.md

 This project is the final graduation milestone for the **Digital Egypt Pioneers Initiative (DEPI)**.

-It represents a full **end-to-end Data Analytics pipeline**, transforming raw supply chain data into a structured **SQL Star Schema**, then analyzing it using Python and visualizing it through Excel and Power BI dashboards.
+It demonstrates a complete **end-to-end Data Analytics pipeline**, transforming raw supply chain data into a structured **SQL Star Schema**, followed by Python analysis and interactive dashboards (Excel + Power BI).

 ---

-## 🎯 Project Objective
+## 🎯 Project Objectives

 - Clean and structure raw supply chain data
 - Design a scalable Star Schema model
-- Build Fact and Dimension tables using SQL
+- Build Fact & Dimension tables using SQL
-- Perform data analysis using Python
+- Perform EDA using Python
-- Build interactive dashboards (Excel + Power BI)
+- Build interactive dashboards using Excel & Power BI

 ---